locpham246/Chem-Doodle/README.md

 Chem-Doodle: Chemical Structure Drawing & Similarity Search Web App.

-This project is a web application for drawing chemical structures and searching for similar compounds using two approaches:
+This project is a web application for drawing chemical structures and searching for similar compounds using two approaches://

-Fingerprint-based Similarity
+Fingerprint-based Similarity//
 SMILES-based Structure Similarity

 Key Features
 JSME Chemical Editor Integration:
 Users can draw chemical structures in the browser using the JSME molecular editor.